whosonfirst/go-whosonfirst-iterate/README.md

 As a consequence you should _not_ automatically close `Record.Body` instances in your own code using the common `defer rec.Body.Close()` idiom.
 This is unfortunate because it makes ensuring that those instances are closed after they are opened but, for whatever reasons, not scheduled to be yielded.
 This is a by-product of the way that Go `yield` functions work and the extra work to ensure that filehandles are closed (when not being yielded) is just the "cost of doing business" I guess.

 _And yes, I did try using Go 1.24's `runtime.AddCleanup` but because it execute as part of the runtime.GC process it often gets triggered after the *Record instance has been purged without closing the underlying file handle.
 Basically what we need is a Python-style object level destructor but those don't exist yet so, again, here we are._

-## Version

-## v3

-## v2

-Version `2.x` of this package was released to address a problem with the way version 1.x was passing path names (or URIs) for files being processed: Namely [it wasn't thread-safe](https://github.com/whosonfirst/go-whosonfirst-iterate/issues/5) so it was possible to derive a path (from a context) that was associated with another file.
-Version 2.x changes the interface for local callback to include the string path (or URI) for the file being processed.

 ## Related